Fast Matrix Multiplication meets the Submodular Width: Algorithm for Computing the -Submodular Width

 Suppose that $\omega$ (and by extension $\gamma$) is a fixed constant.
 For a fixed $i \in [\calI]$, the inner expression in Eq.~\eqref{eq:osubw:distributed:swapped} is equivalent to an LP, as we now show.
 The condition $\bm h \in \Gamma\cap\ed$ is a finite collection of linear constraints.
 The objective function is a minimum of $L_i+J_i$ linear functions of $\bm h$.
 To convert it to a linear objective function, we introduce a fresh variable $t$ that is lower bounded by each of these $L_i+J_i$ linear functions, and we set the objective to maximize $t$ as follows: \begin{samepage}

 \end{samepage} Hence, computing the $\omega$-submodular width of a hypergraph $\calH$ reduces to solving $\calI$ linear programs of the form in Eq.~\eqref{eq:osubw:inner-lp}, and taking the maximum of their optimal values.\footnote{If $\omega$ is not fixed, then Eq.~\eqref{eq:osubw:inner-lp} is not an LP because the coefficient $\gamma$ depends on $\omega$.
-Hence, we end up having constraints that are quadratic in terms of $\omega$ and $\bm h$.} Section~\ref{subsubsec:intro:computing-osubw} exemplifies the above using the hypergraph of the triangle query $Q_\triangle$ (Eq.~\eqref{eq:intro:triangle}).
+Hence, we end up having constraints that are quadratic in terms of $\omega$ and $\bm h$.} Section~\ref{subsubsec:intro:computing-osubw} exemplifies the above using the hypergraph of the triangle query $Q_\triangle$ (Eq.~\eqref{eq:intro:triangle}). \begin{example} Consider the 4-clique hypergraph from Eq.~\eqref{eq:H:4clique}.
+The $\omega$-submodular width of this hypergraph is given by Eq.~\eqref{eq:osubw:4clique}.
+Inside the $\min$, we have 10 different terms $\mm$, each of which is a maximum of 3 terms.
+By distributing the $\min$ over the $\max$, we get $\calI = 3^{10} = 59049$ terms.
+Our mechanical algorithm for computing the $\omega$-submodular width of this hypergraph consists of exhaustively solving an LP for each one of these $\calI$ terms and takeing their maximum optimal objective value, which turns out to be $\frac{\omega+1}{2}$ in this example.
+There are smarter but non-algorithmic ways to reach the same conclusion, as shown in Lemma~\ref{lem:clique-4}. \end{example}